MediaComem/comem-archidep/TEST-MATTER.md

   processes).
 - The commands used to run each process.
 - The configuration files involed.

-You do not need to know how to represent a deployment using the PHP FastCGI Process Manager (PHP-FPM).

 When drawing processes, you can simplify by assuming that each program runs only one process when executed.